faizancodes/Job-Listing-Scraper/README.md

 # Job-Listing-Scraper
-Scrape hundreds of job listings for any position in seconds!
+Speed up your job application process with python!
+Gain access to hundreds of job listings with direct URLs for each position in seconds.

 # Required Libraries
 This program requires two libraries to be installed in order to execute.
 They can be installed using **pip**, which can be downloaded [here](https://pip.pypa.io/en/stable/installing/)